JrVerbiest/jrverbiest.github.io/README.md

 Engineer with demonstrated history of working in research and industry, from proof of concept to product.

-Key-words: Embedded Machine Learning & Embedded Sensor Intelligence.

 <br>

 ## Work Experience

 - **Senior Researcher** @ KdG University of Applied Science and Arts, Campus Hoboken, Antwerp, Belgium - Fixed Term Contract (31 December 2021)

-  Line of Research: Scalable Cloud (SC) & Embedded Sensor Intelligence (ESI)
+  Line of Research: Embedded Sensor Intelligence (ESI)

   - Elgas (TETRA-Project), Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations, 1 January 2020 - 30 November 2021.